SergeyVN94/tm1637/README.md

 }
 ```

-# Class Methods TM1637
+# Using

-begin - Loading settings into the module.
+* `begin` - Loading settings into the module.

-setBright - Setting the brightness of the glow, where 0 - the display is off, 8 - maximum brightness.
+* `setBright` - Setting the brightness of the glow, where 0 - the display is off, 8 - maximum brightness.

-printSymbol - Displays a character on the display.
+* `printSymbol` - Displays a character on the display.
 The first parameter takes a position from 0 to 3.
 The second parameter takes an unsigned integer.
 You can use ready-made characters from an object of class TM1637 or create your own.
 Ready characters are called like this: TM1637::SYMBOLS.symbol_%symbol_name% (
 for example: TM1637::SYMBOLS.symbol_A) or TM1637::SYMBOLS.numbers[number] (
 for example: TM1637::SYMBOLS.numbers[5]).
 Available symbols: 0-9, A,b,C,d,E,F.

-clearDisplay - Removes all characters from the display.
+* `clearDisplay` - Removes all characters from the display.